caseyg/awesome/TOPICS.md

 *   [the-paperless-project/paperless](https://github.com/the-paperless-project/paperless) - Scan, index, and archive all of your paper documents

-*   [javve/list.js](https://github.com/javve/list.js) - The perfect library for adding search, sort, filters and flexibility to tables, lists and various HTML elements.
-Built to be invisible and work on existing HTML.

 ## search-engine

 *   [valeriansaliou/sonic](https://github.com/valeriansaliou/sonic) - 🦔 Fast, lightweight & schema-less search backend.
 An alternative to Elasticsearch that runs on a few MBs of RAM.